-Cayenne is one of those peppers that you can apply to the saying, “A little goes a long way”.
-It’s super spicy, super nutritious and very valuable in the kitchen and natural health program.
-The benefits of cayenne pepper are numerous, from weight loss, digestion improvement, cardiovascular health and immunity, just to name a few.
+Cayenne is one of those ingredients that you can certainly apply to the saying, “A little goes a long way.”
+It’s spicy, super nutritious, and very valuable in the kitchen and any natural health program.
+The benefits of cayenne pepper are numerous, from weight loss, digestion improvement, cardiovascular health, and immunity, just to name a few.

 In this post, I hope I give you enough reasons to start using this powerful spice, as well as other nutritionally dense spices like turmeric and cinnamon.
 The health benefits of cayenne pepper are as diverse as the dishes you can make with it, so go ahead and enjoy!
 Add to freshly made salsa, ground grass-fed beef, soups, poultry, basically anything you can think of (even hot chocolate gets a bit of a kick with a dash of cayenne!).

 Eat anything spicy and it is bound to make you sweat.
 This happens because a compound called capsacian in the pepper increases heat within the body.
 This heat may be helpful in raising metabolic rate and increasing energy expenditure at rest.
 Incorporating cayenne into your varied diet may be very helpful for your weight loss goals.
 Remember that there are other natural methods for losing weight that you should also incorporate, such as daily activity, relaxation, laughter, healthy nutrition, sunlight and sleep.

 Like practically all spices and herbs, cayenne pepper host anti-inflammatory benefits that may be helpful in fighting pain in the joints, muscles and tissues.
 Some research suggests that cayenne pepper can help those suffering from rheumatoid arthritis by decreasing pain symptoms.
 Since aging, cancer and weight gain are also connected to inflammation in some way, cayenne pepper may be helpful in decreasing the risks for these diseases and dis-orders.